 Cooking

-For culinary purposes, honeyberries can be used just like blueberries.
+As you'd expect, for culinary purposes, honeyberries taste like blueberries and can be substituted for them in any recipe.
 When ripe, the flavor's generally blueberry-forward, but each variety I have has subtle differences.
 Some are more tart, and one has a bit of musk that reminds me of black currant.
 Cooked together into a jam or jelly, most people wouldn't be able to tell it from blueberries, which isn't a bad thing at all.

 Eventually I'll be able to make jams and preserves, but right now I'm perfectly content with eating them by the handful, and adding them to one of my favorite breakfasts: wild rice with berries, nuts, butter, maple syrup and a pinch of cinnamon.